GHS precautionary statements

 Precautionary statements form part of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
 They are intended to form a set of standardized phrases giving advice about the correct handling of chemical substances and mixtures, which can be translated into different languages.
+(Note: The United Nations has published the list of GHS precautionary statements in all UN official languages (Arabic, Chinese, English, French, Russian, Spanish): it can be found in Annex 3 of GHS Rev.2 for the corresponding language.)
+(Note: A list of translations into all the European Union official languages can be found in Annex IV to the CLP Regulation, on pages 210–324 of the official English-language version.)
 As such, they serve the same purpose as the well-known S-phrases, which they are intended to replace.

 Precautionary statements are one of the key elements for the labelling of containers under the GHS, along with: